 Postdoctoral Research Fellowship in Addictions at the Center on Alcohol, Substance use, and Addictions (CASAA)

 During the fellowship, you will work with a primary mentor from our core training faculty, while also having a secondary mentor for additional guidance.
-Primary mentors include Katie Witkiewitz (PI and training program director), Cassandra Boness, Joshua Grubbs, Margo Hurlocker, Megan Kirouac, Matison McCool, Matthew Pearson, Dylan Richards, Frank Schwebel, Jane Ellen Smith, and Kamilla Venner.
-More information on their research interests can be found on their respective web pages.
+Primary mentors include: Katie Witkiewitz (Training Director), Frank Schwebel (Associate Training Director), Tara Bautista, Cassandra Boness, Leslie Brick, Joshua Grubbs, Margo Hurlocker, Megan Kirouac, Matison McCool, Colin Mahoney, Matthew Pearson, Jane Ellen Smith, and Kamilla Venner.

 The fellowship includes full-time research training, participation in a weekly Addictions seminar, and the development of a training plan with specific competencies to be achieved annually.
 Outside employment should be limited.
 The initial appointment is for one year, with the potential for up to three years of support available based on performance and funding availability.
 Continued support will require you to prepare and successfully submit an NIH grant application with support from CASAA and your mentorship team.